tspvvd/subnet-docs/README.md

 {
   "$schema": "../../schema.json",
   "bittensor_id": "your_identifier",
-  "letter": "𝛼",                     // Greek or other letter representing your subnet "name": "Your Subnet Name",
+  "name": "Your Subnet Name",
   "github": ["https://github.com/your-org/your-repo"],
   "hw_requirements": "https://github.com/your-org/your-repo/hardware-specs.md",
   "image_url": "https://example.com/your-subnet-logo.png", // For more details, please refer to the following section about how to upload token images
   "description": "description.html", // Reference to optional HTML file.
 If description.html is not provided, please leave this field empty.
   "bittensor_discord_id": "discord_channel_id",
   "team": "Your Team Name",
   "summary": "Brief summary of your subnet's purpose and functionality.",